Tropicana Field: 2020s

 On October 9, 2024, while Hurricane Milton impacted the Tampa Bay region, strong winds tore through Tropicana Field's fiberglass roof.
 Video showed pieces of the roof flapping in the wind, growing until large sections of the roof were missing.
 The field level was hosting a base camp for first responders for before and after the storm; at the time the roof ripped, nobody was on the field, and the Rays clarified that the stadium was not being used as a shelter during the hurricane, as a planned precaution of that scenario.
 According to a principal engineer with the firm that installed the roof in 1990, it had outlasted its original service life by nearly a decade.
 On October 31, 2024, the St. Petersburg City Council voted on $6.5 million in remediation.
 A detailed assessment shows the stadium can be repaired for about $55 million and be ready in time for the 2026 season.
 On November 14, 2024, the Rays announced they would play all of their home games for the 2025 season at George M. Steinbrenner Field, a nearby stadium that serves as the spring-training home of the New York Yankees.
 On November 21, 2024, St. Petersburg initially voted 4–3 to spend $23 million to fix the roof of Tropicana Field, but later reversed course.
-Unless the Rays return to the stadium after 2025, the last home game for the Rays at Tropicana Field was on September 22, 2024, where the Rays defeated the Toronto Blue Jays 4–3.

-The Rays expressed their intent to resume play at Tropicana Field for Opening Day 2026.
-Major League Baseball has hired an independent adviser to monitor progress of construction to ensure completion by this deadline.
-In response to the team's proposed deadline, City Administrator Rob Gerdes indicated that St. Petersburg is under no obligation to meet the deadline of Opening Day 2026.
-Gerdes stated: We look forward to cooperating to attempt to achieve the mutual goal of making Tropicana Field suitable for Major League Baseball games by opening day of the 2026 season.
-However, it is important to reiterate that the current Use Agreement governs the obligations of the parties and any correspondence between the City of St. Petersburg and the Tampa Bay Rays does not alter those obligations.
-On January 27, 2025, St. Petersburg Mayor Ken Welch stated that Tropicana Field can be repaired in time for the 2026 baseball season.
-The Gas Plant Stadium project was ultimately cancelled in March 2025 with the team stating that they are considering a redevelopment of Tropicana Field with a long term lease instead.
+On January 27, 2025, St. Petersburg Mayor Ken Welch stated that Tropicana Field could be repaired in time for the 2026 baseball season.
+The Gas Plant Stadium project was ultimately cancelled in March 2025 with the team stating that they were considering a redevelopment of Tropicana Field with a long-term lease instead.
+The first game back at Tropicana Field took place on April 6, 2026 against the Chicago Cubs.

+In August 2026, the city of Tampa and Hillsborough County each approved deals for Dale Mabry Stadium.

+The September 27, 2026 game between the Chicago Cubs and Boston Red Sox was moved from Fenway Park to Tropicana Field due to a nor'easter affecting the Greater Boston area.